Frequently Asked Questions

-Cremation is a process which uses extreme heat to reduce the body to ashes and bone fragments.
+Cremation is a process that uses extreme heat to reduce the body to ashes and bone fragments.

 Human populations have used cremation to care for their dead for centuries, and today's technological advances have made cremation a cleaner, more environmentally-friendly alternative to traditional burial.

-The term "direct cremation' refers to where there is no embalming, ceremony, or services offered by the funeral home or crematory.
+The term "direct cremation" refers to where there is no embalming, no ceremony, and no services offered by the funeral home or crematory.

 Individual charges that make up the final cremation cost can include:

-- Collection of deceased from place of death
+- Collection of deceased from the place of death

 - Basic services of funeral director and staff to file necessary paperwork and permits